 Effectively solve the problem of jammed household toilets with this simple-to-use and operate auger by Plumb Craft.
 Featuring a steel construction that ensures durability and strength, this effective tool offers fast clearing of toilet obstructions.
 Its 3-foot length flexible cable that’s 0.375 inches in diameter can be easily pushed into the toilet drain, while the sturdy head helps dislodge difficult clogs.

 - High-quality materials

 - Might show signs of rusting if used frequently

-If you are looking for a toilet unclogging tool that does the job faster and costs less than a plumber, this toilet auger is your best option.
+If you are looking for a toilet unclogging tool that does the job faster and costs less than a professional plumber, this toilet auger is your best option.
 Featuring a super-long 6-ft Tri-Wrap inner core cable, it can reach far into the inner depths of the toilet and drainage pipe.
 Plus, the cable is kink-resistant, allowing you to push it back and forth through the obstruction with ease.
-Suitable for any type of toilet and urinal, this tool comes with a bulb head that can break down the clog smoothly.
-The best part about this auger is that you can use it with either the included vinyl handle or drill attachment.
+Suitable for any type of toilet and urinal, this plumbing equipment comes with a bulb head that can break down stubborn clogs smoothly.
+According to the reviewers, the best part about this auger is that you can use it with either the included vinyl handle or drill attachment.
 Take a look at this video detailing a tester’s experience to know more about the toilet drain auger.

 - Slip-resistant handle

 - Goes up to 500 RPM with drill attachment

 - Might be too big to be stored conveniently